First Nation Infrastructure Fund Guide

 Solid waste management

-To be included in this category, a project must align with at least 1 of the following sub-categories:
+Specific requirements: To be included in this category, a project is expected to align with at least 1 of the following sub-categories:

 • waste disposal landfills

-• waste diversion, materials recovery facilities such as transfer stations
+• waste diversion, such as materials recovery facilities

 • organics management